UPstartDeveloper/test-django-deployment/deployment.md

     python -m pip freeze > requirements.txt
     ```

+12. Remote Settings: before you are fully ready to deploy to Heroku, you want to make sure your production environment has the environment values as your local environment.

+    The way to do this in the context of Heroku is by setting *configuration variables* on your Heroku app (which is just a fancy alias for "environment variables").

+    At this point, you should have at least 3 environment variables: ```DEBUG```, ```SECRET_KEY```, and ```DATABASE_PASSWORD```.
+The way for us to give these same key-value pairs to our Heroku app is through a special CLI command: ```heroku config```!

+    **NOTE**: you could also set configuration variables through your Personal Dashboard on the Heroku website.
+But we'll be using the CLI here, since it is less intuitive and therefore needs more explanation.

+    To add/change a config variable on your Heroku app, use the following command:

+    ```bash
+    heroku config: set KEY=VALUE
+    ```

+    You will not need to use this command on the ```DEBUG``` variable, because it will already default to ```False``` if you have done all the previous steps correctly.
+Also, keep in mind that you *will* need to include quote marks, when you're entering strings as values for your environment variables (namely, for your ```SECRET_KEY``` and ```DATABASE_PASSWORD``` variables).

-12. Push to Heroku: yes, you read that right!
+13. Push to Heroku: yes, you read that right!
 It is time for the moment of truth.
 A couple of things to note here:

-    - When you push, Heroku expects the ```Procfile``` to be at the top-level of what files you push.
+    - When you push, Heroku expects the ```Procfile``` to be at the top-level of the files you push.
     - So to make sure we encapsulate all those files and nothing more, navigate your CLI to one level above the Procfile, and then push everything below that level using the ```git subtree``` command:

         ```bash